imliuyzh/lfs101x-notes/chapter7.md

 ## Turning Off the Graphical Desktop

-For the newer system-based distributions, you can stop the GUI desktop with the `telinit` command: `sudo telinit 3`.
-You can restart it (after logging into the console) with: `sudo telinit 5`.
+For the newer system-based distributions, you can stop the GUI desktop with the `telinit` command: `$ sudo telinit 3`.
+You can restart it (after logging into the console) with: `$ sudo telinit 5`.

 ## Rebooting and Shutting Down